A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Is a license required?

 It depends on the business model.
-Before launch, you need to check FINMA, AMLA and SRO requirements.
+Before launch, you need to check FINMA, AMLA, and SRO requirements.

 How much can one Bitcoin ATM earn?

-Most often 18–30 months, although a weak location may make payback impossible.
+Usually after 18–30 months, although a weak location may make payback impossible.

 Can you operate a Bitcoin ATM network?